def-mycroft/zero-lift-simulator/docs/prompt5_full_agent_logging.md

 ## Requirements

 - Extend `Simulation.run` with an optional `full_agent_logging: bool = False`
   parameter.
-When enabled, create or open `logs/agent.log` for writing.
+When enabled, use the Logger class to setup this logger. modify logger class as needed to support this.
 - Whenever an `Event` executes and it references an `Agent` (directly or indirectly), write a log entry containing at minimum:
   - the agent's UUID and codename